withinnode/dotnot/README.md

 ## License

-This software is distirbuted under the [MIT license](LICENSE) and free for use in private or commercial projects.
+This software is distributed under the [MIT license](LICENSE) and free for use in private or commercial projects.